-A use of a macro can expand into a use of an identifier that is not exported from the module that binds the macro.
+Modules often contain definitions that are meant only for use within the same module and not exported with provide.
+Still, a use of a macro defined in the module can expand into a reference of an unexported identifier.
 In general, such an identifier must not be extracted from the expanded expression and used in a different context, because using the identifier in a different context may break invariants of the macro’s module.

 For example, the following module exports a macro go that expands to a use of unchecked-go: